mamrezn7/Bachelor-project/README.md

 # SampleMvn

-This application was generated using JHipster 6.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.2.0](https://www.jhipster.tech/documentation-archive/v6.2.0).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: